Ryuno-Ki/webmention-tools/README.rst

 or

-Python code to send a webmention:
+Python code to send a Webmention:

 ::

     from webmentiontools.send import WebmentionSend
-    source = 'URL of page sending the webmention' target = 'URL of page to receive the webmention' mention = WebmentionSend(source, target)
+    source = 'URL of page sending the Webmention' target = 'URL of page to receive the Webmention' mention = WebmentionSend(source, target)
     mention.send()